kbroman/Talk_DataCleaning/outline.md

 would be nice to have balance, like 4 groups of 4 things, or 4 groups of 3 things where each has some over-arching principle

+a principle on top of everything: "trust no one" (or is that part of "verify"?)